What does your feet have to do with your back?

 Wow – how crazy is that!

-So what does it take to keep your feet happy and healthy?
+What does it take to keep your feet happy and healthy?

 1/ Happy feet starts with your shoes.